Blue Penguin Digital Blue Penguin Digital

 Weighted decision framework

-Score each platform option against these 5 criteria.
-The weightings reflect what actually matters long-term for small business sites:
+Score each platform option against these five criteria.
+The weightings reflect what actually matters long-term for small business sites.

 Goal alignment (30%)

 What's the site's primary job?
-Lead generation, direct bookings, portfolio showcase, or ecommerce?
-A platform that's perfect for one is often wrong for another.
-WordPress handles a blog well but makes a 10-page service site slower and more complex than it needs to be.
-A hand-coded site gives you speed and control but won't work if your team needs to publish daily articles without developer involvement.
+Lead generation, direct bookings, portfolio showcase, or service delivery?
+A platform that's perfect for a blog is often wrong for a 10-page service site — and vice versa.
+WordPress handles content publishing well but makes a small brochure site slower and more complex than it needs to be.
+A custom-built site gives you speed and control but won't work if your team needs to publish daily articles without developer involvement.

 Performance and security (25%)